-This graduate program in Special Education is designed for individuals wishing to seek initial teaching licensure in special education through a graduate studies program.
+This graduate program in Special Education is designed for individuals who want to continue developing their professional commitment and competence in the area of special education.
 The Special Education program emphasizes theoretical and practical implications of identification, assessment and instruction of students with disabilities.